ampil/export-android-tabs/README.md

 After the script is executed, you will get two files:

 * A `tabs.json` file with information about all your tabs in a JSON format.
-* A `tabs.csv` file - a CSV file you can open in Excel or any other table-processing software
+* A `tabs.csv` file you can open in Excel or any other spreadsheet processing software.

 ## Notes